inikulin/bin-v8-flags-filter/README.md

 *Filters out v8 flags for your Node.js CLIs.*

 Filters out well-known v8 flags given to your app and spawns new process with v8 flags passed to Node.js and the rest of the args passed to your actual CLI.
+Basically an extraction of related [mocha code](https://github.com/mochajs/mocha/blob/master/bin/mocha).

 ## Install
 ```